-- In this session we will talk about is a literature review and why it is needed but also about strategies for conducting a literature review.
+- In this session we will talk about is a literature review and why it is needed but also about the different strategies for conducting a literature review and its relationship with theoretical and conceptual frameworks.
+In this session we will unpack what each of these terms stands for and how our research can benefit from such distinctions.